podium-lib/podium-lib.github.io/docs/api/layout.md

     },
 });
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

 ### .client.register(options)

-Registers a podlet such that podlet content can later be fetched.
+Registers a podlet such that the podlet's content can later be fetched.

 Example: